What is important to consider when framing?

 The 3D constructions of Pop Art artist James Rizzi, who died in 2011, are known all over the world.
 Rizzi designed countless of his characteristically colourful 3D works over the course of his extraordinary career.
 At HALBE, we are often asked how to properly frame such a work.
 Here we explain how to properly display your Rizzi 3D.

 There are several places to go to purchase a 3D work by James Rizzi.
 Accordingly, you might have already purchased a painting with or without the appropriate underlaid passepartout.
 In either case, we have the right solution for you.

 Rizzi-3D with relined passepartout

 If you have already bought the picture mounted in an underlaid passepartout (see picture), the frame purchase is quite simple.
 In this case we recommend a CLASSIC magnetic frame with the appropriate insertion depth.
-The work is thus placed in the frame together with the passepartout.
+The work is thus placed in the picture frame together with the passepartout.
 Afterwards, you insert the glass and reattach the overframe, and the picture is framed!

 There are two points to consider here:

 - The frame size: Choose your Classic magnetic frame to fit the size of your picture including passepartout.
 To do this, simply measure the height and width of the passepartout at the outer edge.
 When ordering, the dimensions you specify will always be equivalent to the glass dimension of the frame.

 - The insertion depth: In the configurator you can determine the insertion depth of your frame to the millimetre.
 As a rule, Rizzi works mounted in the relined passepartout are 16mm thick in total.
 However, the thickness may vary, so you should always take measurements and specify the exact depth before ordering.